jondot/sneakers/README.md

 2013-10-11T19:44:37Z p-9219 t-oxh8owywg INFO: INC: work.Processor.handled.ack
 ```

-Which increments start + end, and times the work unit.
+Which increments `started` and `handled.ack`, and times the work unit.

 From here, you can continue over to the